-These typically have an entry near the center of the house with interior stairs leading to the second floor.
+Two-story: The simpler two-story houses typically have an entry near the center of the house with interior stairs leading to the second floor.
 One variation often seen in Kirkland features Colonial Revival-inspired details.

-Split-Entry

-A split-entry house has two stories with an entry that opens to a landing with short flights of stairs up to one level and down to another.
+• Split-Entry: A split-entry house has two stories with an entry that opens to a landing with short flights of stairs up to one level and down to another.
 Often living areas are a half story above the entry and the garage and family rooms are a half story below.
 The simple split-level variation, with the entry leading to the main living spaces, is less common in Kirkland.

-A-Frame

-A-frame houses are usually associated with rural settings as vacation cabins in forests or ski areas.
+• A-Frame: A-frame houses are usually associated with rural settings as vacation cabins in forests or ski areas.
 However, there are at least three examples in Kirkland.
 These houses are distinctive for their triangular shape with steep gabled roofs extending to the ground.
 They are typically 1-1/2 or 2 stories, with wood shingle cladding and expanses of glass on the ends.